Synthetixio/synthetix/map.md

 * `burnSynths(bytes4 currencyKey, uint amount)`: TODO
 * `_appendAccountIssuanceRecord()`: TODO
 * `_removeFromDebtRegister(uint amount)`: TODO
-* `maxIssuableSynths(address issuer, bytes4 currencyKey)`: TODO
+* `maxIssuableSynths(address issuer, bytes4 currencyKey)`: The maximum number of a given synth that is issuable against the issuer's collateral.
+Ignores whatever they have already issued.
+This is simply `collateral(issuer) * issuanceRatio`, priced in the given currency.
-* `collateralisationRatio(address, issuer)`: TODO
+* `collateralisationRatio(address issuer)`: Just `debtBalanceOf(issuer) / collateral(issuer)`, valued in terms of SNX.
+That is, it is the ratio of the value of Synths they have issued to the value of all the SNX they own.
+Under ideal conditions this should equal the global issuance ratio, and issuers are incentivised to keep their collateralisation ratios close to the issuance ratio by the fees they are able to claim.
-* `debtBalanceOf(address issuer, bytes4 currencyKey)`: Reports the quantity of a given Synth required to free up all of this user's SNX.
+* `debtBalanceOf(address issuer, bytes4 currencyKey)`: Reports the quantity of a given Synth/Currency (actually anything that the oracle has a price for) required to free up all of this user's SNX.
 This is computed as their fraction of total system ownership at the time they issued, multiplied by the ratio between the most recent debt ledger entry and the entry at the time they issued, multiplied by the current total system value. i.e. it works adjusts their fraction depending on how the price and supply have moved since they issued.
 They owe a larger fraction of the total if the number of synths goes down.
 TODO: What about price?
 Investigate this in the context of a single currency.

 $$
 dl \text{: debtLedger - the series of aggregated debt movements in the system.
 A ratio of two entries is the movement between those times.}